Hildah Magaia: Sejong Sportstoto

 In 2022, she signed for Sejong Sportstoto in South Korea.

 Mazatlán

 In January 2024, Magaia joined Mexican Liga MX Femenil club Mazatlán Femenil.

 Kansas City Current (loan)

 On 21 August 2024, the Kansas City Current announced that they had signed Magaia on loan from Mazatlán for the remainder of the 2024 National Women's Soccer League season with the option to acquire her rights on a permanent basis at the conclusion of the loan.
 The club announced her departure on 19 December 2024.

 Club Tijuana

 In January 2025, she made the move to Liga MX Femenil side Club Tijuana.

+Deportivo de La Coruña

+In January 2026 she joined Liga F club Deportivo de La Coruña.

 International career

 Magaia represented South Africa at the 2019 Summer Universiade.

 She was voted the Best Player at the 2020 COSAFA Women's Championship tournament, earning herself a 2-year deal with Swedish club Morön BK.

 Magaia was part of the Banyana Banyana squad that featured at the 2022 Africa Women Cup of Nations in Morocco.
 At the tourney, she scored a 63rd-minute winning goal in a 2–1 win Group C match against Nigeria's Super Falcons and also Scored 2 goals in the Final against Morocco to win the trophy for the South African Female National Team.

 On 23 July 2023, Magaia scored her first goal in a FIFA Women's World Cup competition in a 1–2 defeat to Sweden in the group stage.